 -

-10Remove the cheesecake from the oven and water bath.
-Run a knife around the edge to loosen it from the pan.
-Let cool to room temperature, then refrigerate for at least 4 hours, preferably overnight.
+10Carefully remove the cheesecake from the oven and the water bath.
+Run a thin knife around the edge to prevent sticking.
+Allow it to cool to room temperature, then cover and refrigerate for at least 4 hours or, for best results, overnight.

 -

-11While the cheesecake chills, prepare the lemon curd.
-In a medium saucepan, whisk together the egg yolks, whole egg, sugar, lemon juice, zest, and salt.
+11While the cheesecake sets, prepare your lemon curd.
+In a medium saucepan, whisk together the egg yolks, whole egg, sugar, freshly squeezed lemon juice, lemon zest, and a pinch of salt until smooth and uniform.

 -